MyRatePlan.com

 With national rate plans now the norm, additional long distance and roaming charges don’t have the direct impact on wireless bills that they once did.
 However, these features do come into play when considering the right rate plan, and can be influential in unexpected ways.

-Cell Phone Long Distance
+Cell Phone Long distance

 Many cell phone plans sold today include free long distance (from the plan’s calling area).
 Plans that don’t have free long distance charge about 20 cents a minute for this feature; these plans should be avoided by those who make long distance calls with their cell phone.